-- 1. Your cat is required to have a "Distemper Shot" and a rabies shot.
+- 1. Your cat is required to have a Distemper shot and a Rabies shot.
 Both may be obtained from your vet.
 Bring proof of shots given. - 2.
-ALL EXHIBITORS must complete the QAEC training prior to the show. - 3.
+ALL EXHIBITORS must complete the QAEC training prior to the show at http://web.extension.illinois.edu/qaec. - 3.
 Cats must be on a leash or in a carrying crate of some type. - 4.
 Cats will remain at the show only during their show period. - 5.
 No cat is to be brought to the show if it will cause the animal undue stress. - 6.
 Cats with nursing kittens should not be exhibited. - 7.
-Proof of shots will be checked. - 8.
-Members may enter in any or all of the classes listed below.
+Proof of shots will be checked starting at 9:45 a.m. - 8.
+Members may enter in any or all the classes listed below.